 Teachers undergoing the DTR process receive three points for the first year they served in a Tier 1 school starting in the 2014-2015 school year.
 They will receive an additional point for the second year and one for the third year for a total of five points.
 These points are awarded only to teachers undergoing the DTR process.
 A teacher must work in a Tier 1 school during the year of application for Distinguished status in order to earn these points.
 A central system tracks teacher eligibility for points based on teachers' work location.

-A current list of Tier 1 schools can be viewed at: www.dallasisd.org/tei
+A current list of Tier 1 schools can be viewed on the resources page of the TEI website.

 DTR Snapshot